smatechnologies/opcon-docs/docs/Files/UI/Solution-Manager/Library/ServerOptions/Managing-SSO-Configurations.md

 1. If the switch is in the **On** position, the user must input values in all fields including values for **Group Mappings**.
 2. Examples of how to gather these requirements will be posted below (for the [**Okta Application**](#okta-application) and the [**Azure Application**](#azure-application)).
-3. SSO can be implemented with any IdP as long as the required values are provided.
+3. SSO can be implemented with any IdP as long as the required values are provided and they follow the OpenID Connect authentication protocol.

 :::